 We currently offer merit-based scholarships for a maximum of 6 credits total.
 Students do not need to apply for these awards and will be notified of their eligibility upon acceptance.
 Additional information regarding how to finance your education, including federal aid and other scholarships, is available here: http://mps.rsmas.miami.edu/finance-education/

 Will I be able to work while being enrolled in this program?

 Full-time enrollment in the MPS program will involve a significant amount of coursework (classes hosted predominantly during the day) and time commitment.
-Thus, we do not recommend that students work full-time while enrolled.
+Thus, we do not recommend that students work full-time while enrolled full-time.
 However, many students find part-time employment locally in order to offset the costs of the program and living.
-There are a few on-campus options for employment (availability is not guaranteed), including the RSMAS library, the marine operations department, and various campus support offices.
+There are a few on-campus options for employment, including the RSMAS library, the marine operations department, and various campus support offices.